ministryofjustice/moj-frontend/docs/components/add-another/_how-to-use.md

 ### Using multiple ‘add another‘ components

-You can put more than 1 add another on a page but be aware of how this will affect the length and complexity of the page.
+You can put more than 1 'add another' component on a page but be aware of how this will affect the length and complexity of the page.

 However do not put an 'add another' component inside another one, for example to enable users to add items to subsections.
-Screenreaders may not announce that another component has been added, and it may maker the page harder to use for everyone.
+Screenreaders may not announce that another component has been added, and it may make the page harder to use for everyone.

 ### Other parts of the page

-When people use this component, it will make pages longer and more complex.
+When users interact with this component, pages will get longer and more complex.
 Therefore it’s best to not add too much else to the page.
 A leaner page will also make it easier for users to identify -- and recover from -- errors.

 ### Screens after the component